-- 2.25 The 2020 notification and reopener request from the Authority requested that we reconsider Transpower's IPP to allow Transpower to recover costs for developing the TPM.20 - 2.26 The 2022 notification and reopener request from the Authority requested that we reopen Transpower's IPP to allow Transpower to recover costs of implementing the TPM.21 - 2.27 In our 2022 TPM reconsideration decision, we considered that the Authority's 2020 and 2022 notifications and reopener requests together encompass the whole of Transpower's costs in relation to development and implementation of the TPM.22 https://www.ea.govt.nz/documents/1818/12-April-letter-from-EA-to-ComCom-A-new-Transmission-Pricing-Methodology.pdf
+- 2.26 The 2022 notification and reopener request from the Authority requested that we reopen Transpower's IPP to allow Transpower to recover costs of implementing the TPM. - 2.27 In our 2022 TPM reconsideration decision, we considered that the Authority's 2020 and 2022 notifications and reopener requests together encompass the whole of Transpower's costs in relation to development and implementation of the TPM. - 2.28 The Authority's notifications and requests, together with our decision to amend the IPP in stages, provide the basis for the current reconsideration application to allow Transpower to recover costs associated with developing and implementing the new TPM.

-Electricity Authority to Chief Executive of the Commerce Commission, A new Transmission Pricing Methodology, 12 April 2022, para 3.
+&lt;sup>21 Electricity Authority to Chief Executive of the Commerce Commission, A new Transmission Pricing Methodology, 12 April 2022.